darktable article lede image

 Mastering color with Lab tone curves

-or “How to bring the jungle back” Since its early beginnings darktable has a tone curve module that is able to alter the gray level distribution of an image.
+Since its early beginnings darktable has a tone curve module that is able to alter the gray level distribution of an image.
 Recently we did an enhancement: tone curve is now able to control the full Lab color space with separate curves for the L, a and b channel.
 People who are used to curve tools in RGB, at first might get puzzled over the results of these three curves; they show marked differences to the typical RGB curve.
+Especially a and b channels need to be dealt with in the right way; not doing so will give you strong off-colors.
+To spare you frustration here are some explanations and examples.

 why you want raw

-or: how to rescue your shot after the fact. also: how to use color zones for black and white. sometimes i’m surprised by what kind of data is hidden in my raw images, and i want to pass this on to those of our users who happily take pictures in jpg. actually it’s just a short story about a typical communication problem between me and my camera and the way darktable moderates that, after the fact.
+sometimes i’m surprised by what kind of data is hidden in my raw images, and i want to pass this on to those of our users who happily take pictures in jpg. actually it’s just a short story about a typical communication problem between me and my camera and the way darktable moderates that, after the fact.